 The Hotel Chateau Grand Barrail is surrounded by a park located in the heart of the beautiful vineyards of Saint-Emilion.
 Join us in exploring our Resort with its four unique properties, and experience our “Island of Relaxation” in the middle of the world’s most famous wine region.
 Our 33 rooms and 9 suites are situated in the Chateau and the four properties.
 All rooms offer modern life comfort while respecting the Chateau flair.
 Whatever your taste and the type of relaxation you are looking for, we have the perfect room.

-The Grand Hotel Bordeaux is ideally located in the heart of Bordeaux, near excellent shopping and entertainment and close to popular wineries.
-This luxury Bordeaux, France hotel boasts 150 newly renovated rooms styled by French designer Jacques Garcia, The on-site gourmet eateries Le Pressoir d’Argent and Brasserie l’Europe provide tempting menus, and Victor Bar and L’Orangerie are ideal for relaxing with a cocktail.
-The hotels indoor pool, wellness center and sauna facilities are a welcomed retreat for guests.
+The Grand Hotel Bordeaux is ideally located in the heart of the city, near excellent shopping and entertainment and close to popular wineries.
+This luxury hotel boasts 150 newly renovated rooms styled by French designer Jacques Garcia, The on-site gourmet eateries Le Pressoir d’Argent and Brasserie l’Europe provide tempting menus, and Victor Bar and L’Orangerie are ideal for relaxing with a cocktail.
+The hotel’s indoor pool, wellness center and sauna facilities are a welcome retreat for guests.